sebolp/bbgatekeeper/README.md

 v 1.2.6
 not to implement defense but to better study attacks:
--added the capability to group logs BY IP (choose from first 2 - 3 numbers) -added the capability to view in logs passed vs blocked
+- added the capability to group logs BY IP (choose from first 2 - 3 numbers - 16-24-32 bit)
+- added the capability to view in logs passed vs blocked

 ## Installation